- Facts to Know

 If you are at an increased risk of colorectal cancer or adenomas because of a family history of cancer or polyps, you should follow the above recommendations and also:

-Begin colorectal screening at age 40, or 10 years before the youngest case of colon cancer in the immediate family.
+- Begin colorectal screening at age 40, or 10 years before the youngest case of colon cancer in the immediate family, whichever is earlier.

 If you are at an increased risk for colorectal cancer for a reason other than family history, such as a personal history of inflammatory bowel disease, you may also need to begin screening before age 50.
 Screening recommendations vary based on your particular risk factors; discuss your individual screening schedule with your health care professional.

 Modifying your diet and exercise may help decrease your risk of forming colon polyps and/or colon cancer.
 A diet rich in vegetables, fruit and fiber and low in fat may reduce the risk of developing colon cancer.
 Some suggest that increasing intakes of calcium and vitamin D can help prevent colon cancer.
 (Men should keep their intake below 1,500 milligrams because of the increased risk of prostate cancer associated with high levels of calcium.)
 Calcium can be found in dairy products, calcium-fortified products such as orange juice, soy and dark green vegetables.
-Other research has shown that taking a multivitamin containing folic acid (a B complex vitamin) decreases the risk of colon cancer, but more study is needed.
+Other research has shown that taking a multivitamin containing folic acid (a B complex vitamin) decreases the risk of colon cancer, but other studies show folic acid may help existing tumors to grow, so more study is needed.
 There is some research suggesting that a diet high in magnesium may decrease colon cancer risk, especially in women.
 More research is necessary to find out if this link exists.

 Regular exercise is important in preventing colon cancer.
 Experts say that vigorous exercise is not necessary.
 Instead, just incorporate more activity into your daily routine, such as taking the steps instead of the elevator or parking your car farther from the building you are entering.
-Overall, the American Cancer Society recommends 30 minutes of physical activity at least five days per week and says that 45 minutes or more of moderate to vigorous activity five or more days a week may further reduce the risk of colon, breast, uterine and prostate cancers.
+Overall, the American Cancer Society recommends 150 minutes of moderate physical activity or 75 minutes of vigorous physical activity per week.

 It is also advisable to drink alcohol only in moderation (no more than one alcoholic beverage per day for women, for a total of less than seven drinks per week, and no more than two alcoholic beverages for men, for a total of less than 14 drinks per week) and abstain from tobacco use.